Cross-View-Prediction: Exploring Contrastive Feature for Hyperspectral Image Classification: Introduction

-Ideally, unsupervised learning algorithms can address these disadvantages for the HSI by extracting representative features from the data itself without labels, which is very efficient and practical.
-Traditional unsupervised representation methods such as PCA\cite{wold1987principal} and ICA\cite{villa2011hyperspectral} focus on reducing the dimension of input data, which ignores the high-level information.
-Recent researches use deep learning methods such as auto-encoder (AE) to learn the representation.
-AE tries to map the input data into a feature space and learn the distribution of samples.
-Famous AE-based methods for hyperspectral classification are SSAE\cite{tao2015unsupervised} and 3DCAE\cite{mei2019unsupervised}, which show an impressive feature extraction ability in the remote sensing area.
+Ideally, unsupervised learning algorithms can address these disadvantages for the HSI data by extracting representative features from the data itself without labels, which is very efficient and practical.
+Traditional unsupervised representation methods such as principal component analysis (PCA)\cite{wold1987principal} and independent component analysis (ICA)\cite{villa2011hyperspectral} focus on reducing the dimension of input data, which ignores high-level information such as contextual semantics.
+Recent research uses unsupervised deep learning methods such as auto-encoder (AE) to perform representation learning to dig out features from the data itself.
+AE tries to map the input data into an embedding feature space and learn the distribution of samples.
+Famous AE-based methods for HSI classification tasks are stacked sparse autoencoder (SSAE)\cite{tao2015unsupervised} and three-dimension convolutional autoencoder (3DCAE)\cite{mei2019unsupervised}.
+Generally, these AE-based representative learning methods show an impressive feature extraction ability and classification performance.

-Besides, contrastive learning is also a promising direction to learn the representation with high-level information.
-The basic rule of this method is to sample two images and learn contrastive features by minimizing the feature distance between the same image and maximizing the feature distance between different images.
-Contrastive learning improves the performance of downstream tasks by discriminating different samples instead of estimating the true distribution of samples.
-In recent researches, methods based on contrastive learning e.g. MOCO-V1\cite{chen2020improved}, MOCO-V2\cite{he2020momentum}, BYOL\cite{grill2020bootstrap} make the unsupervised performance close to fully-supervised performance in image classification tasks.
+In addition, contrastive learning is also a promising method for exploring the feature of data, which can learn the representation of data with high-level information.
+The basic rule of this method is to sample two data and learn contrastive features by minimizing the feature distance between the data of the same class and maximizing the feature distance between the data of different classes.
+Contrastive learning improves the performance of downstream tasks by discriminating different samples instead of estimating the true distribution of the samples.
+Typical contrastive learning methods are MOCO-V1\cite{chen2020improved}, MOCO-V2\cite{he2020momentum} and SimCLR\cite{chen2020simple}.
+Also, BYOL\cite{grill2020bootstrap} has a similar idea to get the state-of-art performance, which learns contrastive features via mutual prediction between different augmentation transformations without negative pairs.
+These unsupervised contrastive methods generally have a similar performance as fully-supervised methods in some image classification tasks.